OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 ## Remediation

-Use HTTPS for the whole web site.
-Implement [HSTS](https://tools.ietf.org/html/rfc6797) and redirect any HTTP to HTTPS.
-The site gains the following benefits from using HTTPS for all its features:
+Use HTTPS for the whole web site, implement [HSTS](https://tools.ietf.org/html/rfc6797) and redirect any HTTP requests to HTTPS.

-- It prevents attackers from modifying interactions with the web server (including placing JavaScript malware through a [compromised router](https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/over-200-000-mikrotik-routers-compromised-in-cryptojacking-campaign)).
-- It avoids losing customers to insecure site warnings.
-New browsers [mark HTTP based web sites as insecure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/).
-- It makes writing certain applications easier.
-For example, Android APIs [need overrides](https://developer.android.com/training/articles/security-config#CleartextTrafficPermitted) to connect to anything via HTTP.

-If it is cumbersome to switch to HTTPS, prioritize HTTPS for sensitive operations first.
-For the medium term, plan to convert the whole application to HTTPS to avoid losing customers to compromise or the warnings of HTTP being insecure.
-If the organization does not already buy certificates for HTTPS, look into [Let's Encrypt](https://letsencrypt.org) or other free certificate authorities on the server.

 ## Tools